mdconaway/fastapi-cruddy-framework/README.md

 # will receive a record's value dictionary, which you can use to build a custom link {id} segment if needed.
 # You can use this to enable things like composite keys, and format {id} as <record value a>.<record value b>.
 custom_link_identity: Callable[..., str] | None = None,
+# 'use_model_defaults' will wrap any record values sent to the `create` action with ANY added defaults from
+# the base `model` for a resource.
+Setting this value to `false` would only propagate values contained in the
+# actual POST body to the database level.
+If you use this feature, by setting this flag to `false`, you MUST
+# have all required values generate their own defaults INSIDE the database.
+use_model_defaults: bool = True,
 # The following REPOSITORY lifecycle hooks can each recieve an async function which will be invoked
 # before or after the target lifecycle event.
 Generally, whatever values are passed to the lifecycle
 # hook are alterable WITHIN the hook so that userspace code can alter the behavior of the lifecycle